-Retailer share arrangements increased by \$759 million, or 24.5%, for the year ended December 31, 2019, primarily due to growth and improved performance of the programs in which we have retailer share arrangements.
+Retailer share arrangements decreased by \$213 million, or 5.5%, for the year ended December 31, 2020, reflecting the impact of COVID-19 on program performance.

-Provision for Loan Losses
+Provision for Credit Losses

-Provision for loan losses is the expense related to maintaining the allowance for loan losses at an appropriate level to absorb the estimated probable losses inherent in the loan portfolio at each period end date.
-Provision for loan losses in each period is a function of net charge-offs (gross charge-offs net of recoveries) and the required level of the allowance for loan losses.
-Our process to determine our allowance for loan losses is based upon our estimate of the incurred loss period for each type of loss (i.e., aged, fraud, deceased, settlement, other non-aged and bankruptcy).
-See "Critical Accounting Estimates - Allowance for Loan Losses" and Note 2.
-Basis of Presentation and Summary of Significant Accounting Policies to our consolidated financial statements for additional information on our allowance for loan loss methodology.
+Provision for credit losses is the expense related to maintaining the allowance for credit losses at an appropriate level to absorb the expected credit losses for the life of the loan balance as of the period end date.
+Provision for credit losses in each period is a function of net charge-offs (gross charge-offs net of recoveries) and the required level of the allowance for credit losses.
+Our process to determine our allowance for credit losses is based upon our estimate of expected credit losses for the life of the loan balance as of the period end date.
+See "Critical Accounting Estimates - Allowance for Credit Losses" and Note 2.
+Basis of Presentation and Summary of Significant Accounting Policies to our consolidated financial statements for additional information on our allowance for credit loss methodology.

+Provision for credit losses increased by \$1.1 billion, or 27.0%, for the year ended December 31, 2020, primarily driven by the effects of the prior year reductions in reserves for credit losses related to the Walmart consumer portfolio sale and higher reserve build in the current year, partially offset by lower net charge-offs.

-Provision for loan losses decreased by \$1,365 million, or 24.6%, for the year ended December 31, 2019, primarily driven by reductions in reserves for loan losses related to the Walmart consumer portfolio sale which was completed in October 2019.
-The reductions totaled \$1,133 million for the year ended December 31, 2019.
-The remaining decrease was primarily driven by lower reserve build, partially offset by higher net charge-offs.
-Our allowance coverage ratio decreased to 6.42% at December 31, 2019, as compared to 6.90% at December 31, 2018.
+The higher reserve build reflects both the projected impacts of COVID-19 and the increase attributable to the CECL implementation of \$285 million for the year ended December 31, 2020.
+The prior year reductions in reserves related to the Walmart consumer portfolio were \$1.1 billion for the year ended December 31, 2019.
+Our allowance coverage ratio increased to 12.54% at December 31, 2020, as compared to 6.42% at December 31, 2019.